marxin/texi2rst-generated/sphinx/gccint/target-macros/register-usage.rst

 .. c:macro:: CALL_USED_REGISTERS

-  .. index:: call-used register

-  .. index:: call-clobbered register

-  .. index:: call-saved register
+  .. index:: call-used register, call-clobbered register, call-saved register

   Like ``FIXED_REGISTERS`` but has 1 for each register that is clobbered (in general) by function calls as well as for fixed